 Betterment is an American financial advisory company that offers robo-advising and cash management services.

-The company's core service is automated targeted investing, which manages a portfolio of passive index-tracking equity and bond funds.
-It offers taxable and tax-deferred investment accounts, including traditional and Roth individual retirement accounts (IRAs).
-More recently, Betterment has also offered financial advisors and checking and savings accounts as additional services.
+The company's core service is automated targeted investing, which manages a portfolio of passive, index-tracking equity and bond funds.
+It offers taxable and tax-advantaged investment accounts, including traditional and Roth accounts for individual retirement plans (IRAs).
+More recently, Betterment has also offered financial advisors, as well as checking and savings accounts, as additional services.

-Betterment was founded in New York City in 2008 by Jon Stein, an MBA graduate from Columbia Business School, and Eli Broverman, an attorney from NYU School of Law.
-Stein and his roommate Sean Owen, a software engineer at Google, began building the first online platform for Betterment in 2008.
-To do this, they used a Java application and a MySQL database on Apache Tomcat servers with an Adobe Flash and Flex based front-end design.
-Initial prototype designs were provided by Stein's then-girlfriend Polina Khentov.
-Faced with the regulation involved in starting a financial firm, Stein began negotiations in 2008 to recruit Eli Broverman, a securities lawyer he had met through regular poker games, as a co-founder.
+Betterment was founded in 2008 in New York City by Jon Stein, an MBA graduate of Columbia Business School, and Eli Broverman, a lawyer from NYU School of Law.
+Stein and his roommate Sean Owen, a software engineer at Google, began building Betterment's initial online platform in 2008.
+They used a Java application and a MySQL database running on Apache Tomcat servers with an Adobe Flash and Flex-based front-end design.
+Initial prototype designs were provided by Stein's then-girlfriend, Polina Khentov.
+Recognizing the regulatory burden associated with establishing a financial company, Stein began negotiations in 2008 to bring Eli Broverman, a securities lawyer he had met through regular poker games, on board as a co-founder.

-Ready to offer financial advice online as SEC-registered investment advisors, Broverman and Stein decided to also offer broker-dealer services to advise clients.
-Betterment brought in Ryan O'Sullivan, a "serial entrepreneur," to build Betterment's broker-dealer business.
+Broverman and Stein were ready to offer financial advice online as SEC-registered investment advisors and decided to also offer broker-dealer services to advise clients.
+Betterment brought on Ryan O'Sullivan, a serial entrepreneur, to build Betterment's broker-dealer business.

-From 2008 to 2010, the founding team further developed the platform until it was launched on the market.
-Betterment received approval for membership from FINRA.
-In 2009, Anthony Schrauth, a former colleague of Stein, joined Betterment as chief product officer, and Owen was replaced by Kiran Keshav from Columbia University's Center for Computational Biology.
-O'Sullivan left his role as president in 2010.
+From 2008 to 2010, the founding team further developed the platform until its market launch.
+Betterment received FINRA approval for membership.
+In 2009, Anthony Schrauth, a former colleague of Stein's, joined Betterment as Chief Product Officer, and Owen was replaced by Kiran Keshav from the Center for Computational Biology at Columbia University.
+O'Sullivan stepped down as president in 2010.

-Betterment, LLC was incorporated as a Delaware corporation on April 7, 2009.
+Betterment, LLC was incorporated as a company in Delaware on April 7, 2009.
 The parent company of Betterment LLC and Betterment Securities, Betterment Holdings, Inc., was incorporated in Delaware on January 29, 2008.

-The company was featured at TechCrunch Disrupt New York in June 2010 and won the “Biggest New York Disruptor” award.
-Within 24 hours, Betterment had signed up almost 400 initial customers and the company began discussions with initial investors.
+The company was presented at TechCrunch Disrupt New York in June 2010 and won the "Biggest New York Disruptor" award.
+Within 24 hours, Betterment had acquired almost 400 initial customers and began discussions with its first investors.

-In December 2010, Betterment received a Series A round of funding from Bessemer Venture Partners.
-In October 2012, Menlo Ventures raised Series B funding alongside Bessemer Venture Partners and Anthemis Group.
-By 2012, the company had introduced product offerings such as IRAs, automatic deposits, automatic rebalancing and targeted investment advice.
+In December 2010, Betterment received a Series A funding round from Bessemer Venture Partners.
+In October 2012, Menlo Ventures, together with Bessemer Venture Partners and the Anthemis Group, provided Series B funding.
+By 2012, the company had launched product offerings such as IRAs, automatic deposits, automatic rebalancing, and targeted investment advice.

 Xpert.Digital – Konrad Wolfenstein